Connecting traders with opportunities

 Reservations *

 Book your room online by clicking this reservation link.
-Alternatively, reservations may be made by calling the hotel directly at +1 833.249.1029.
-Be sure to mention you are attending the S&P Global S&P Global Commodity Insights Nodal Trader Conference to receive the discounted rate.
+Alternatively, reservations may be made by calling the hotel directly at +1 202.835.0500 or toll-free at 1.800.542.8680 Be sure to mention you are attending the S&P Global S&P Global Commodity Insights Nodal Trader Conference to receive the discounted rate.

 * Please note: S&P Global does not associate with third-party reservation agents and cannot guarantee their legitimacy.
 We advise you use the information we provide when making your reservations.